wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 ### Blue Team Detection

-**This is a great place for blue teams to build detections to catch and alert on malware that would modify the settings to enable the features.**
+**This is a great place for blue teams to add monitoring and detections to catch and alert on malware that would modify the settings to enable the features.**

 ## Using Firefox Remote Debugging